What do banks do?

 A graphic included in a marketing presentation, traditionally in a box or ‘tombstone’ format, to highlight recent successful transactions in a related area to provide evidence of why a bank should be chosen.

-With a diverse range of work and clients all over the world, a career in Corporate Finance offers plenty of opportunities to make an impact.
+With a diverse range of work and clients all over the world, a career in Origination & Advisory offers plenty of opportunities to make an impact.
 If you want to help build the bank of tomorrow, here are some of the skills we look for at Deutsche Bank.

 At Deutsche Bank, roles in our Fixed Income & Currencies (FIC) business can largely be broken down into four areas: Sales, Trading, Structuring and Financing.